 While it’s not the best time to refinance due to rising interest rates, you might still consider refinancing if you want to tap your home’s equity.
 If you’re considering refinancing, here’s how it works and what options might be available to you.

 What is refinancing?

-Mortgage refinancing entails replacing your current mortgage with a new loan, ideally at a lower interest rate.
+When you refinance your mortgage, you replace your current mortgage with a new loan.
+The new loan might have different terms — moving from a 30-year to a 15-year term or an adjustable rate to a fixed rate, for example — but the most common change is a lower interest rate.
 Refinancing can allow you to lower your monthly payment, save money on interest over the life of your loan, pay your mortgage off sooner and draw from your home’s equity if you need cash for any purpose.

 How does refinancing a mortgage work?

-With this new loan, you might be resetting the repayment clock.
+Your new loan might also reset the repayment clock.
 Say you’ve made five years of payments on your current 30-year mortgage.
 That means you have 25 years left on the loan.
 If you refinance to a new 30-year loan, you’ll start over and have 30 years again to repay it.
 If you refinance to a new 20-year loan instead, you’ll pay your loan off five years earlier.

 Pros and cons of refinancing a mortgage

 If you’re thinking about refinancing, make a list of the advantages and disadvantages to see if it’s right for you.